What is the Norwegian Mother, Father and Child Cohort Study?

 - The questions are evaluated by the agencies and institutions that exist for such assessments.
 Within medicine, there are ethics committees for each health region, and the Norwegian Data Inspectorate evaluates privacy.
 For this project, the Data Inspectorate granted the licence for the establishment of the various registers related to the project.
 Ongoing ethical re-evaluations may be needed when new applications such as sub-projects associated with the main study are considered.

-Ragnhild Brandlistuen is the project manager with daily responsibility for the project's progress.
-A project team in Oslo and Bergen shares the tasks.
+Ragnhild Brandlistuen is the scientific director of MoBa.
+The daily management of MoBa is lead by the Division of Health Data and Digitalisation.
+A team in Oslo and Bergen shares the tasks.

 Approximately 100 subprojects with specific research questions have been proposed.
 The questions cover environmental factors, such as medication, nutrition, infection and work exposure.
 Genetic factors and the interplay between genes and the environment will be studied.
 Blood samples from as many fathers as possible will also be collected, enabling association studies between genes and diseases.